-- (b) on account of incapacity and incompetence; - (c) on account of absence from three consecutive meetings of the Board without the permission of the chairperson, except on good cause shown; - (d) pursuant to a request by the body which or person who nominated that member in terms of section 65; - (e) if he or she has engaged in any activity that may undermine the integrity of the Board; or - (f) if his or her estate has been sequestrated. - (2) (a) The Board must suspend a member from office after the commencement of the proceedings by the Board concerning the removal of that member. - (b) A member who is suspended from office may not perform any duties or functions or receive any allowances.
+- 83. (1) The Minister may, at the instance of the Board, remove a member from office on account of- - (a) misconduct; - (b) incapacity and incompetency; - (c) absence from three consecutive meetings of the Board without the permission of the chairperson, except on good cause shown; - (d) a request by the body which or person who nominated that member in terms of section 78; - (e) engaging in any activity that may undermine the integrity of the Board; or - (f) the sequestration of his or her estate. - (2) (a) The Minister must suspend a member from office after the commencement of the proceedings of the Board concerning the removal of that member, if requested by the Board to do so. - (b) A member who is suspended from office may not perform any duties or functions or receive any allowances.